 Buying or selling a home is a big deal.
 No matter how dreamy a property appears to the buyer during a walk-through—or how much the seller has enjoyed living there—serious issues may lie beneath the surface.
 Before closing the sale, it’s a good idea to determine the home’s current condition by having a professional home inspector take a look.
 A home inspection can pinpoint any problems, support the asking price, and protect the buyer against any unpleasant (and expensive) surprises.
-Use this handy guide and home inspection checklists below to get the most out of the experience.
+Use this handy guide and the home inspection checklists below to get the most out of your experience.

 What is a home inspection?